viktoravelino-bio/doordash/README.md

 ### Display components

-Go to App.jsx file and comment or uncomment the component
+Go to App.js file and comment or uncomment the component